TICESoftware/AndroidX3DH/README.md

 # AndroidX3DH

 This package implements the <a href="https://signal.org/docs/specifications/x3dh/">X3DH</a> key agreement protocol in Swift.
 The cryptographic operations are provided by <a href="https://github.com/jedisct1/libsodium">libsodium</a> entirely.
+Libsodium is integrated via <a href="https://github.com/terl/lazysodium-android.git">Lazysodium</a>.

 ## Installation